GetDKAN/dkan/docs/admin/managing_existing_content.rst

 Edit from the page
 ------------------

-As you navigate through your Granicus Open Data site, you have more options available to you as a Site Manager than other users.
+As you navigate through your DKAN site, you have more options available to you as a Site Manager than other users.
 You'll see these options on every page including an option to edit while on the page of a piece of content.
 You can edit directly from the page by clicking the **Edit** button.
 The options for editing content are the same as when adding new content, and the form appears the same.

 In general, it's okay to make small changes to content while it's published.
 Small changes include adding Tags and Topics, adding or removing the content from a Group, spelling and grammar corrections, styling, and other minor updates.